Intellogo/intellogo-nodejs-sdk/jsdoc/jsdoc-home.md

 See our {@tutorial getting-started} tutorial for an example on how to use the API, or dive into the other tutorials on the right.

+Using the Intellogo API requires credentials.
+Contact us for more information on how to obtain them.

 ## Notes on the Documentation
 The main class in this library is the {@link IntellogoClient} class.
 It includes all mixins described here.
 All methods in them _should_ be executed on an instance of {@link IntellogoClient}, as shown in the tutorials.
 The documentation is split in different mixins only to group related functionality.
 The mixins are not meant to be used directly.